-Now that the spices have bloomed, it’s time to get saucy!
-Add the broth, tomatoes and chilies (if using).
+Add the broth and tomatoes.
 Bring the mixture to a simmer and let the flavors meld for about 5 minutes.
 If you’re using meat, add the browned meat back to the simmering sauce and turn the heat down to low.
 Cover the skillet and cook for 5 to 10 minutes, until the meat is cooked through and tender.

-Pro Tip: If the sauce looks dry or it’s reducing too much, add 1/2 cup of extra broth.
-You could also remove the curry from the heat and whisk in 1/2 cup heavy whipping cream, coconut milk or full-fat Greek yogurt to create an extra rich curry.
+Remove the curry from the heat and whisk in 1/2 cup heavy whipping cream, coconut milk or full-fat Greek yogurt to create an extra rich dish.

 Once the curry is thick and saucy, it’s time to dig in!
-Remove the chilies and serve the sauce over rice.
-Top the curry with chopped fresh herbs to give the dish a fresh, herbaceous flavor.
-You can also add chopped nuts (like cashews or peanuts) or crispy fried shallots to add depth.
+Serve the sauce over rice.
+Top with chopped fresh cilantro to balance the flavors.

-Curry is one of those dishes that’s easy to make your own!
-Once you’ve made our base recipe, customize it by using a few of these suggested variations.
+Indian curry is one of those dishes that’s easy to make your own!
+You can customize our recipe with any of the following variations.

 - Legumes: Adding legumes (like chickpeas, lentils or beans) is a fantastic way to add plant-based protein to your curry.
 If you’re using dried beans, you’ll want to cook them ahead of time, but canned beans that have been drained and rinsed work just fine here.
 Like the veggies, skip the browning step and add the beans after the 5-minute simmer.
 Cook them until they’re warmed through, about 5 minutes.

-- Give it a tart finish: For a truly authentic experience, add a tablespoon of tamarind paste (available online and at specialty markets).
-Or, mimic that flavor by adding acidity with a tablespoon of white vinegar, lemon or lime juice instead.
+- Tamarind: Add a tablespoon of tamarind paste (available online and at specialty markets).
+While tamarind is usually more commonly seen in South Indian food, it’s an easy way to add a bite to a spicy curry.
+Or, mimic that flavor by adding acidity with a tablespoon of lemon or lime juice instead.